nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Point\-blank Range

 When a character makes a ranged attack against a target that is two metres away or closer, that target is at Point\-Blank range\.
 Ballistic Skill tests made to attack a target at this range gain a \+30 bonus\.
 This bonus does not apply when the attacker and the target are engaged in melee combat with each other\.
-For weapons with a Short range of less than three metres, Point\-Blank range is one metre less than the weapon’s Short range\.
+For weapons with a Short range of less than three metres, Point\-Blank range is one metre less than the weapon's Short range\.

 ## Prone